 How can you tell if your dog is overweight?
-First, your veterinarian will weigh your dog at her regular check-ups.
-Between check-ups, place your hands on her side - are her ribs hard to feel or even impossible to feel?
-If so, she is likely overweight.
+First, your veterinarian will weigh your dog at his regular check-ups.
+Between check-ups, place your hands on his side - are his ribs hard to feel or even impossible to feel?
+If so, he is likely overweight.

 Here are some easily identifiable causes of weight gain in dogs: